admataz/adhocdocs-admin-ui/README.md

 Client app and UI for managing schema-based content-types.

-A work in early stage.
+A work in early stage - not yet ready for anything